Developer Guide

 The API of this component is specified in Ui.java

-class which captures the commonalities between classes that represent parts of the visible GUI.
+The UI consists of a MainWindow that is made up of parts e.g.CommandBox, ResultDisplay, PersonListPanel, RoleListPanel, StatusBarFooter etc. All these, including the MainWindow, inherit from the abstract UiPart class which captures the commonalities between classes that represent parts of the visible GUI.

-component uses the JavaFx UI framework.
-The layout of these UI parts are defined in matching .fxml
+The UI component uses the JavaFx UI framework.
+The layout of these UI parts are defined in matching .fxml files that are in the src/main/resources/view folder.
+For example, the layout of the MainWindow is specified in MainWindow.fxml

-The UI
+The UI component,

 - executes user commands using the

-component. - listens for changes to
+Logiccomponent. - listens for changes to

-data so that the UI can be updated with the modified data. - keeps a reference to the
+Modeldata so that the UI can be updated with the modified data. - keeps a reference to the

-to execute commands. - depends on some classes in the
+Logiccomponent, because theUIrelies on theLogicto execute commands. - depends on some classes in the

 Logic component